 Does caffeine make you run faster?

-Caffeine’s original use, thousands of years ago, was to increase the productivity and energy levels of farmers.
+Caffeine’s original use thousands of years ago was to increase farmers’ productivity and energy levels.
 Farmers perform strenuous labor that requires energy as running does.
 Can caffeine make you run faster?

 Consuming caffeine prior to running is proven to make you run faster.
 Through increased energy levels and physiological effects such as the release of fatty acids into the bloodstream, runners who digest caffeine prior to running have been found to run up to 5% faster.